Cyszx/Cys-Task/README.md

 Cys Task is a simple macro recorder and player.
 You can use it to automate Roblox, clicker games, or any other repetitive task on your PC.

-Just run the `.exe` file and you are ready to go!
+Just Download the .exe from the latest release and run it.

 ---